amaesanchez/Jeopardy/conceptual.md

 ### In JS: `let a = [1, 2, 3]; b = a.slice(); a.push(4);`: does `b` contain 4?
 Why or why not?

-`b` does not contain 4 because `b` is a shallow copy `a`.
-Although `a` and `b` point to arrays that look similar after `b = a.slice()`, their arrays have different 'addresses' in memory.
+`b` does not contain 4 because although slice() returns a shallow copy of the original array, the elements in `a` are primitive types with no reference address, so the elements in `b` can't point to the elements in `a`.

 ### What are some strategies you've learned for being organized in larger projects, like Hack or Snooze?

 1. A major strategy I've learned is to split up the backend tasks from the frontend.
 There are a lot of moving parts in larger projects, so this helps narrow my focus down to only a few related tasks at a time.

 2. I've also learned that, often times, when writing in new functions, there are already existing functions that have very similar functionality, and it's much easier to follow the same pattern (modify where needed) to keep code consistent and avoid 'reinventing the wheel', so to speak.
-Knowing how to identify these recurring patterns are definitely key to avoiding unnecessary tasks and streamlining the workflow.
+Knowing how to identify these recurring patterns are definitely key to streamlining the workflow.

 ---